Here is how we can help you

 It is helpful if you leave information/manuals for the tenant on operating the central heating/hot water system/washing machine/alarm system etc, and the day refuse is collected, including any special recycling schedule schemes.

-You should provide two sets of keys for the tenant and one set to be retained by us.
+You should provide one set of keys (preferably two sets) for the tenant and one set to be retained by us.
 We would also recommend that you retain a set of keys in the event of an emergency.
 These keys should include all access doors/garage/windows etc.

 It is recommended that you leave only minimum furnishings, and these should be of reasonable quality.
 It is preferable that items to be left are in the property during viewings.

 Interior decorations should be in good condition, and preferably plain, light and neutral.
-Avoid bright or dark colours as this can put off tenants.
+Avoid bright or dark colours as this can be off-putting for tenants.
 Landlords should be aware that redecoration should be considered every few years to maintain the property in good condition and therefore be appealing to prospective tenants.
 Carpets follow a similar process.